 Step -2: Let’s add a materials resource.

 Step -3: Put Price/Unit, Default Units/Time & Max Units/Time = 1

 Step -4: Apply this resource to all activities.
 Holding a shift key

 Step -5: This is a just Demo BOQ from which we will upload the cost.

-Step -6: After that, I filtered the same type of activities in all areas and divided the cost from BOQ to that number.
+Step -6: After that, I filtered the same activities in all areas and divided the cost from BOQ to that number.
 Like here, I have 3 activities for hardscaping, and I divided 12000 $ by 3 and put this value to the program by a global change as below.

 Step -7: Review the global change and click Commit Changes.

-Step -8: We got the value as you can see, Apply this to the rest of the activities by following the same global change method.
-Like here, do it for Structure and Finishing.
+Step -8: We got the value.
+As you can see, Apply this to the rest of the activities by following the same global change method.
+Like here, could you do it for Structure and Finishing?

-Step -9: Make sure to apply below global change or else your cost may not Export to other machines – Thanks to Korai from Planning Team for helping here
+Step -9: Make sure to apply the below global change or else your cost may not Export to other machines – Thanks to Korai from Planning Team for helping here